The RST Trustees are as follows:

 Arthur Barber – Trustee – 2002

 Formerly employed on British Rail as locomotive crew (King’s Cross and Colwick….) and latterly as field staff member with British Telecom.
-Passed Locomotive Fireman and Driver, steam and diesel, and with GCRN.
-Founder member of GCR NDA, GCRN and President of Heritage Centre Model Railway Society.
+Passed Locomotive Fireman and Driver, steam and diesel with Great Central Railway (Nottingham) (GCRN).
+Founder member of the Great Central Railway Northern Development Association, predecessor of GCRN and President of Heritage Centre Model Railway Society.
 Fund raiser and team organiser of site events at the Centre and Carriage restoration,especially BR Mk 1 carriages, and facilities maintenance.

 Photo: Arthur Barber (Left)